lnrri3665421/notes/README.md

 - Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
 This will help you to be more efficient and productive in your work.
 First, identify the most important tasks and focus on them first.
 Then, break down larger tasks into smaller, manageable steps.
 By doing this, you can ensure that you complete each task fully and accurately.

 Next, use tools and resources to help manage your workflow.
 For example, using version control systems like Git can help keep track of your code and make it easier to collaborate with others.
 Additionally, utilizing task management tools like Trello or Asana can keep you organized and on track with your projects.
 These tools can also help to schedule your tasks more efficiently and ensure you have enough time to complete them.

+# 2024-01-21
+- "Today's programming wisdom is: 'Premature optimization is the root of all evil' — Donald Knuth.
+Focus on writing clear, maintainable code first and optimize only when necessary, based on data-driven performance analysis."

+This quote emphasizes that while efficiency is crucial in programming, it's more important to write code that's readable, easily modifiable, and follows good design principles initially.
+Efforts spent optimizing code prematurely can lead to unnecessary complexity, harder maintenance, and might not even address the actual bottlenecks.
+Always measure before you optimize.